 - Limited to where logo and text can be placed

 If you are looking to create Amazing Pins for Pinterest, check out how I use Canva to do that in this post.

-I hope you found this helpful, and if you are a begging blogger and have more questions about how to get started on Pinterest, grab my “Get Started on Pinterest Checklist” when you subscribe to my newsletter.
-I will keep you up to date monthly with new Pinterest trends so you can get ready to Pin!
-(I don’t spam…Promise!!)
+I hope you found this helpful, and if you are a beginning blogger and have more questions about how to get started on Pinterest, grab my “Get Started on Pinterest Checklist” when you subscribe to my newsletter.
+It also includes a 5-day email series of setting up your Pinterest account to get you off on the right foot.

 Hey!!
 I hope you are rocking it on Pinterest and if you made it to this post, sadly you have probably had a pin stolen/redirected to those oh so awesome spammy websites!!
 So, what’s a blogger to do?
 I want to know…WHO STOLE MY PIN?!